 Ankle joint replacement, or Total Ankle Arthroplasty, is the procedure where the diseased ends of the bones at the ankle are resurfaced with a metal and plastic artificial joint.
 Total joint replacement is a technique that has enjoyed great success in treating arthritis in the knee and hip joints.
 New techniques and materials have led to a resurgence in interest in this procedure to treat ankle arthritis.

-Since 2008 I have used a prosthesis called the Inbone Total Ankle Arthroplasty.
+I have recently been using a new prosthesis called the Inbone Total Ankle Arthroplasty.
 It was designed by Dr. Mark Reiley from Berkeley, California.
-This prosthesis is placed in the ankle with a technique that is different from that used in previous ankle joint replacement surgery.
+This prosthesis has only been in limited use for 5 years.
+It is placed in the ankle with a new technique that is different from that used in previous ankle joint replacement surgery.
 The results when using this prosthesis are very favorable, but they are only short term so far.

 I believe that this is the Best Total Ankle Arthroplasty that is available.
 The combination of an innovative prosthesis and a new intramedullary technique for placement into the joint make this an exciting alternative to those that were previously available: